^

 Signs of posterior uveitis:

-- Vitreit.
-Characterized by the presence of cells, opacities, opalescence and detachment of the vitreous.
+• Vitreitis.
+Characterized by the presence of cells, opacities, opalescence, and detachment of the vitreous body.
 Inflammatory precipitates cover the surface of the posterior hyaloid membrane.

-- Choroiditis.
-Appear deep, yellowish or grayish foci with clear boundaries.
-With an inactive inflammatory process, chorioretinal atrophic foci are white with clear boundaries and pigmented margins.
+• Choroiditis.
+Deep, yellowish or grayish foci with clear boundaries appear.
+In the case of an inactive inflammatory process, chorioretinal atrophic foci are white with clear boundaries and pigmented edges.

-- Retinitis.
-The retina acquires a white, cloud-like appearance, the vessels are not clearly visualized.
-The contour of the inflammatory focus is fuzzy.
+• Retinitis.
+The retina takes on a white, cloud-like appearance, and the vessels are not clearly visualized.
+The contour of the inflammatory focus is unclear.
 It is difficult to draw a dividing line between the healthy and affected areas of the retina.

-- Vasculitis.
-The most common are the veins of the retina (periflebit), less often - the arteries (ieriarteritis).
-The active periphlebitis is characterized by the presence of white accompanying bands along the course of the retinal vessels.
-The lesion is focal in nature with uneven protrusions of the vascular wall outwards.
-In some cases of periphlebitis, perivascular accumulation of granulomatous tissue occurs, which causes the appearance of a "dripping wax" pattern.
+• Vasculitis.
+The retinal veins are most often affected (periphlebitis), less often - arteries (ieriarteritis).
+Active periphlebitis is characterized by the presence of white stripes along the retinal vessels.
+The lesion is focal in nature with uneven protrusions of the vascular wall outward.
+In some cases of periphlebitis, perivascular accumulation of granulomatous tissue occurs, which causes the appearance of a "dripping wax" picture.

 Macular edema